-In Sarawak (or Malaysia in general), there’s a cute tradition where young single ladies throw oranges into the river during Chap Goh Meh in the hopes of finding true love – hopefully by the following year.
+In Sarawak (or Malaysia in general), there’s a cute tradition where young bachelorettes throw oranges into the river during Chap Goh Meh in the hopes of finding true love – hopefully by the following year.

-Also held on the 15th or the last day of Chinese New Year, the Chap Goh Meh celebration at Singkawang is kind of a big deal and based on what the locals told me, it is a truly unique event that reflects the culture and community here.
+For the locals there, Chap Goh Meh is kind of a big deal as it is a truly unique event that reflects the culture and community here.

 Before I elaborate more on what I saw during my brief four-day stay in West Kalimantan, this sort of celebration is not for the faint of heart (though I think James Wan might be inspired for his next thriller).

-The Chinese New Year – also known as ‘Imlek’ – is when the Chinese community believes that Singkawang will be a central place for all the gods to gather.
+The Chinese New Year – also known as ‘Imlek’ – is when the local Chinese community believes the gods will gather together in Singkawang.

 There are no direct flights to Singkawang, so you have to fly in to Pontianak which is 145 km away.
 After reaching Pontianak, the capital of West Kalimantan, you have to travel three to four hours by bus to get there.

-With 70 per cent of the population being of Chinese descent, Singkawang’s Chinese community is predominantly made up of the Hakka clan, followed by Teochew, while the rest are Malays and Dayaks.
+With 70% of the population being of Chinese descent, Singkawang’s Chinese community is predominantly made up of the Hakka clan, followed by Teochew, while the rest are Malays and Dayaks.

 Enjoying the procession of the 565 Tatung

-Known as the ‘City of the Thousand Temples’, you will pass various temples of different sizes and structures every few meters as you approach Singkawang.
+Known as the ‘City of the Thousand Temples’, you will pass various temples of different sizes and structures every few meters as you approach Singkawang from Pontianak.
 It is not a surprise then that a large number of Tatungs will come and participate in the procession representing their temples and gods.

 The Tatung usually begin to prep themselves the day before the festival.
 Their preparations usually involve them going into trances at their respective temples, each temple dedicated to a different god.

-While some were dressed in elaborate and colourful traditional Chinese warrior costumes, others were in traditional Dayak outfits with steel rods piercing their cheeks while they wave their swords in the air.
+While some were dressed in elaborate and colourful traditional Chinese warrior costumes, others were in traditional Dayak outfits with steel rods piercing their cheeks while they waved their swords in the air.

 During the Tatung ritual, the participants – in a trance – perform unbelievable stunts such as stepping on swords, piercing rods and swords into their cheeks, as well as cutting themselves with knives without sustaining any injuries or shedding any blood.